 No web hosting provider offers a better version of cPanel than HostGator.
 You’ll find all sorts of tools and options to manage your site and domain from one place.
 The cPanel Control Panel particularly having many such tools.
 This includes file manager, FTP with user management, backup wizard, disk usage, domain manager, domain forward, DNS, database access through PHPMyAdmin, file compression, file upload, and file download.

 HostGator makes installing your preferred CMS under a few clicks.
 You can also use its QuickInstall tool to set up your website despite not having any technical skill/knowledge.
 In addition to this, you can transfer from another hosting company to them without any hassle.
 All you need to do is sign up for a plan you wish to use, and HostGator will take care of the rest.

 You can’t expect a premium quality SSL certificate from every hosting provider, and you certainly can’t expect it for free.

 However, HostGator breaks this notion by providing Comodo SSL for all users and their hosted domains.
 So, you don’t have to worry about encryption between your website on the web browsers you use.
 You also get a free domain for one year—provided you sign up for hosting plans that offer this freebie.

 Cons of HostGator

 While the unlimited bit sounds nice, one can’t help but notice that most features offered by HostGator are pretty standard.
-Also, shared hosting users can’t expect extras and will have to manually handle their websites’ administrative work.
+Also, shared hosting users can’t expect extras and will have to handle their websites’ administrative work manually.
 Most of the tasks need to be done manually.

-Ensuring daily backups, updating any core, plugins, themes, and security measures are entirely your responsibility.
+Ensuring daily backups, and updating any core, plugins, themes, and security measures are entirely your responsibility.